 McGuinn said he presented the idea of openness leading up to a farewell bash as a way to galvanize DRE fans as well as hype up the new station.
 “We said to [the owners], we think we could help you by helping us: by making this public instead of a mystery signoff that happens in the night.
 And they agreed.
 We got a lot of attention for that from being public and talking about the fact the station was signing off.”

-It made absolute sense: it a throwback to DREFest, the station’s big summer concert in 1996 starring Cracker, No Doubt, Fishbone and Filter, as well as locals Trip 66 and God Lives Underwater.
-Where DREFest took place held at Camden’s waterfront amphitheater a dozen corporate owners ago (it was the Blockbuster-Sony Entertainment Center at the time), Bitterfest was set at the Electric Factory, starring Fun Lovin’ Criminals — the good time funk-hop trio that had a huge hit in “Scooby Snacks” — and G. Love himself.
+It made absolute sense: it was a throwback to DREFest, the station’s big summer concert in 1996 starring Cracker, No Doubt, Fishbone and Filter, as well as locals Trip 66 and God Lives Underwater.
+Where DREFest took place at Camden’s waterfront amphitheater a dozen corporate owners ago (it was the Blockbuster-Sony Entertainment Center at the time), Bitterfest was set at the Electric Factory, starring Fun Lovin’ Criminals — the good time funk-hop trio that had a huge hit in “Scooby Snacks” — and G. Love himself.

 “It was with the All Fellows Band, which was my high school band,” says Dutton.
 “In ’95 I broke up G Love and Special Sauce ‘cause we could not get along at any level….and I moved back to Philadelphia.
 I was really wanting to reconnect with my homies from high school.
 We did, and they had a loft down on Cecil B. Moore, by Temple in North Philly, and we used to jam out.
 So this was our first big show with that unit.”